 To enter the Learning Excellence Awards you need to prepare your submission paper, complete the online entry form and upload your paper.
-Submitting your entry will then lead you to payment page to cover the entry fee.
+Submitting your entry will then lead you to a payment page where you can pay the first entry fee.

 Entries must be submitted online.
-Your written entry must be no more than 1,500 words in English (12 point type, single line spacing) saved in PDF format (10MB maximum file size), uploaded from your desktop to the Awards’ website, when asked by the Entry Form.
+Your written entry must be no more than 1,500 words in English (12 point type, single line spacing) saved in PDF format (10MB maximum file size, including any embedded thumbnails or images), uploaded from your desktop to the Awards’ website, when asked by the Entry Form.
 All entries should be uploaded following the template sections listed below.
 The Judges will automatically mark lower any entries exceeding the word count.
 At the same time, the judges will appreciate the conciseness of an entry.
 There is no need to use the full word count.
 Please adhere to these basic rules of entry, together with any other specific criteria described below.

 Photographs and video material may be made available for the judges to view, either upload these through the online entry form at time of submission or upload them to YouTube or Vimeo.
 You will need to include in your submission a link to YouTube or Vimeo, where the judges can look at any additional visual material.
 Do not upload a photo file larger than 5MB with your entry form as it will be rejected.
 Thumbnail images of illustrative material can be embedded in your written submission, if they help the judges understand your entry, but the judges will want to see larger reference images – one of which must be uploaded with your entry form.

-The next closing date for entries is October 31, 2021 and you will need to pay the entry fee before your entry will be processed for judging.
-If you are planning to make multiple entries, please let us know in advance and we will arrange to bill you for all your entries on one invoice, to save you paying each time you upload an entry.
+The next closing date for entries is October 31, 2022 and you will need to pay the first entry fee before your entry/entries will be processed for judging.
+If you prefer to pay against invoice and need to provide a purchase order number please let us know in advance of placing yout first entry.

 Your completed entry form and your written entry are the basis on which each entry will be voted for by the judges and shortlisted.
 Your written document should show how your programme, course, initiative, product or service met its aims, employed creative, innovative techniques, was enjoyed by users, and delivered enrolment or uptake, satisfaction and a return on investment, thus giving the judges a view as to effectiveness.
 At the beginning of your document the following information must be listed: